aParsecFromFuture/ClimateClassification/README.md

-# ClimateClustering
+# ClimateClassification
-Climate Clustering of cities in Turkey with K-Mean algorithm
+Climate Classification of cities in Turkey with K-Mean algorithm